 The educational guide aims to generate debate, critical thought and discussion about the rise of the extreme right in Europe.
 It consists of an activity guide for teachers, built around the classroom screening of the Norwegian documentary Golden Dawn Girls.
+The film is now available in the Moving Docs Home Cinema.

 The film’s main subject is the Greek far-right party, Golden Dawn, which was founded in 1980, and which has become one of the biggest political parties in Greece.
 The director has unique access to the party through a mother, a daughter, and a wife, who assume control of the right-wing part, after many of its prominent members are imprisoned.
 The portrait of three women, whose men are leading politicians in the neo-fascist Greek Golden Dawn party, is illuminating and offers a clear and concise entry point to the subject for students aged 14+.